z0rc/dotfiles/README.md

 Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)
 and organize my dotfiles in a way that they don't clutter the `$HOME`.
 I was able to reduce files required to be in `$HOME` to single `.zshenv`, everything else goes under standard XDG paths or launched via aliases.
+Additionally if you have root permissions, you can install dotfiles with [zero home presence](#zero-home-presence).

 # Features